imxeno/credentials-auth-wallet/README.md

 # credentials-auth-wallet

 A simple CLI application serving as a PoC, which allows you to generate an Ethereum wallet from traditional credentials (username and password) without storing anything anywhere.
+It was developed in 15 minutes or so.

 ## How to use
 I am assuming you already have `yarn`, but you may use `npm` if you want.